Excluded minors for the class of split matroids: Proof of the main theorem

 We can now easily prove our main result.

 \begin{proof}[Proof of \textup{Theorem \ref{maintheorem}}.]
+The connected matroids $S_{1}$, $S_{2}$, $S_{3}$, and $S_{4}$ all contain certificates for non-splitting.
+It is routine to verify that they are excluded minors.
 Let $M$ be an excluded minor for the class of split matroids.
 If $M$ is not connected, then it is isomorphic to $S_{0}$ by Proposition \ref{disconnectedcase}.
 Therefore we assume that $M$ is connected.
 By using Proposition \ref{dualitycertificate} and duality, we can assume that $M$ has a proper cyclic flat, $Z$, such that $M|Z$ is connected and non-uniform.
 Proposition \ref{wheelminor} implies that $M|Z$ has an $M(\mathcal{W}_{2})$\dash minor.
 Lemma \ref{S2S3S4}, and the fact that no excluded minor properly contains another, implies that $M$ is isomorphic to $S_{2}$, $S_{3}$, or $S_{4}$.
 (Note that $S_{1}$ does not appear in this analysis because of our duality assumption.) \end{proof}